Module overview

 Assessment strategy

 The assessment includes both formative and summative elements.
-There will be three components to the summative assessment i) written research funding proposal, ii) written critical appraisal and iii) multiple choice question (MCQ) quiz and one component to the formative assessment that will be a group oral presentation.
+There will be two components to the summative assessment i) written critical appraisal and ii) multiple choice test, and one component to the formative assessment iii) group oral presentation.
+The multiple choice test will be a timed single attempt on Blackboard.
+The pass mark for the module and for both summative assessment components is 50%.

-If you have not achieved 40% or more in the critical appraisal component, you cannot use compensation and will have failed the module.
 If you have failed the module, the Board of Examiners may offer you the opportunity to submit work at the next referral (re-sit) for components where you have not achieved the pass mark (50%).
-Marks for components that were passed (50% or higher) will be carried forward.
+Marks for components that were passed will be carried forward.
 You must achieve the pass mark in all referred components.
 On passing your referrals, your final module mark will be capped at 50%.

 Formative